Corn Price Trend and Forecast

 Asia

-The price trends for corn recorded a fluctuating pattern in the said period.
+The price trend for corn recorded a fluctuating pattern in the said period.
 The prices went from 413.24 USD/MT (Spot FD) in July to 399.38 USD/MT (Spot FD) (approx.) in September 2022.
 The decline in prices was due to the fall of corn prices in the international market.
 The price decline was attributed to the availability of precious supplies from Ukraine.
 With the relaxation in port congestions and the timely arrival of shipments, the prices of corn fell.
 However, the prices rebounded in the second half of quarter four.

 Supported by such factors as the continuous high cost of imported corn, the rising domestic transportation cost and the continuous recovery of downstream aquaculture demand, the corn market price continued to be high and relatively strong averaging 404.13 USD/MT (Spot FD China) (approx.) towards the end of December.